james-jw/mongodb-rest-api/README.md

     <h2>Grouping</h2>

-    When a $group-by paramter is provided to the query endpoint above, an aggregation is performed.
-Paths can reference deep properties via the standard javascript 'dot notation'.
+    When a $group-by paramter is provided to the query endpoint, an aggregation is performed.
+Paths can reference deep properties via standard javascript 'dot notation'.
 Additionally, multiple group bys are allowed. <p>

     <h3>Aliasing</h3>

     When an aggergate function is used.
-The resulting group's corresponding field will be named using the following logic:
+The resulting group's corresponding property will be named using the following logic:
     <pre><code>{field-name}-{function-name}</code></pre> For example: <code>$avg=parameters.Duration</code> would become <code>Duration-avg</code> on the resulting groups.
     </p><p>